- Purchase the complete Expat Arrivals Montreal Guide (PDF)

 Island of Montreal

 Expats looking to live in the city centre will find a wide range of accommodation available.
-Most housing in the city centre is in the form of apartments and lofts, but the standard ranges from very basic to highly luxurious.
-The prices are equally varied, with some very affordable places available, but then also some with exorbitantly high prices.
+Most housing in the city centre is in the form of apartments and lofts, and the standard ranges from basic to luxurious.
+The prices are equally varied, from some relatively affordable places to deluxe apartments with exorbitantly high prices.

 This area of Montreal is interesting and cultural.
 Most of the buildings are old and expats can find beautiful upmarket lofts in this area of the city.
 Some structures date back to the early colony days of New France, while Notre-Dame Basilica and the Montreal City Hall really add a sense of grandeur.